 We are required under the 2018 Act to tell you the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 This Privacy Notice sets out the basis on which we will process your personal information.

 For the avoidance of doubt, the terms of this Privacy Notice do not apply to data other than personal data, including, for example, data collected from you or provided by you about organisations.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-By visiting our website (www.barondavenportscharity.org) (our website) or by otherwise providing us with your personal data (either directly or through a Referring Body) you are accepting and consenting to the terms of this Privacy Notice.
+By visiting our website (www.barondavenportscharity.org) (our website) or by otherwise providing us with your personal data (either directly or through a Referring Body) you acknowledge that your personal information will be processed as described in this Privacy Notice.